-PYNQ is an open-source project from Xilinx®that makes it easy to design embedded systems with Xilinx Zynq® Systems on Chips (SoCs).
+PYNQ is an open-source project from AMD®that makes it easier to use Adaptive Computing platforms.

-Using the Python language and libraries, designers can exploit the benefits of programmable logic and microprocessors in Zynq to build more capable and exciting embedded systems.
+Using the Python language and libraries, designers can exploit the benefits of programmable logic and microprocessors to build more capable and exciting electronic systems.

 parallel hardware execution